anivish2004/ielts-momentum/README.md

 Keeps you logged in for 7 days with secure cookies

-None of this is rocket science.
-It's clean Python, solid database design, and good UX.

 The Research We're Standing On
 We didn't just guess at these ideas.
 Everything's based on actual studies: